EU policymakers are discussing a plan to increase regulatory oversight of the emerging cryptocurrency industry.

 At this point in the process, the European Parliament and Council is examining the proposal.
 The Commission says it looks forward to a “speedy” legislative process.

-“The future AML Authority should be operational in 2024 and will start its work of direct supervision slightly later, once the directive has been transposed and the new regulatory framework starts to apply.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“The future AML Authority should be operational in 2024 and will start its work of direct supervision slightly later, once the directive has been transposed and the new regulatory framework starts to apply.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action